 Licorice use is safe when taken in smaller doses for a longer period and also in larger amount for short term (maximum up to a month) as a medicine.

 If you take large doses for prolonged period then it may cause

 Increased sodium in the body that causes high blood pressure

 It should be used cautiously in patients suffering from hypertension, kidney problems, and elderly.

-Liquorice is natural herbal and completely safe when used as medicine for short term.
+Licorice is a natural herbal and completely safe when used as medicine for short term.
 The need is to take in recommended dose only.